davebx/kc-align/README.md

 #### Mixed

-For the case when your "reference" is an in-frame gene while all other sequences are whole genomes, the "mixed" mode can be used.
+For the case when your reference is an in-frame gene while all other sequences are whole genomes, the "mixed" mode can be used.
 Like gene mode, this mode does not require the start and end point position parameters but like genome mode it will perform homology searching in order to extract the sequences homologous to the reference from the other input sequences.

-## USAGE:

-#### kc-align --mode genome --reference [reference FASTA] --reads [reads FASTA] --start [start] --end [end]

-Ex: kc-align --mode genome --reference ref.fasta --reads reads.fasta --start 3512 --end 7831

-#### kc-align --mode gene --reference [reference FASTA] --reads [reads FASTA]

-Ex: kc-align --mode gene --reference ref.fasta --reads reads.fasta

-#### kc-align --mode mixed --reference [reference FASTA] --reads [reads FASTA]

-Ex: kc-align --mode mixed --reference ref.fasta --reads reads.fasta

-For genes that are split into two parts and later joined together:

-#### kc-align --mode genome --reference [reference FASTA] --reads [reads FASTA] --start [start1,start2] --end [end1,end2]

-Ex: kc-align --mode genome --reference ref.fasta --reads reads.fasta --start 3512,3511 --end 7831,3721